 New Bloomfield High School, Missouri: Diploma, High School 1996

 New Bloomfield, Missouri.

-University of New South Wales: Master of Science, Physics 2008
+University of New South Wales: Master of Science (by Research), Observational Astronomy 2008

 Thesis title: "A search for transiting extrasolar planets from the Southern Hemisphere"

 University of Missouri-Columbia: Bachelor of Science, Physics 2004